Nick-Watson/northcoders_news_ui/README.md

 # Northcoders News

 Northcoders News is a social news aggregation, web content rating, and discussion website similar to [Reddit](https://www.reddit.com/).
-Articles are divided into topics and each article has user curated ratings and can be up or down voted using the [API](https://github.com/Nick-Watson/northcoders_news_api).
+Articles are divided into topics and each article has user curated ratings that can be up or down voted using the [API](https://github.com/Nick-Watson/northcoders_news_api).
 Users can also add comments about an article which can also be up or down voted.
 A user can add comments and remove any comments which they have added.

+The UI is deployed on Heroku and can be found [here](https://northcoders-news-ui.herokuapp.com/)

 ### Prerequisites